iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration-part2.md

      </a>.
    </figcaption>

-   While is very possible for a machine learning algorithm to perform domain transforms internally, this approach would require a significant portion of the model structure (specifically, the convolutional layers) to handle these transforms.
+   While it is very possible for a machine learning algorithm to perform domain transforms internally, this approach would require a significant portion of the model structure (specifically, the convolutional layers) to handle these transforms.
 This would complicate the training phase as it would also take